overshiki/datasets/README.md

-## handle a variety of dataset, the basic idea is just to get the dataset in a convinient way and, most importantly, without any data transformation
+## handle a variety of dataset, the basic idea is just to get the dataset in a convenient way and, most importantly, without any data transformation

 ## minist:
 Get from chainer's dataset module, the resulting images is 0-255 uint8 numpy matrix, saved into pyarrow zero-copy data type